timescale/docs/timescaledb/how-to-guides/update-timescaledb/downgrade-timescaledb.md

 1. Connect to psql using the `-X` flag.
 This prevents any `.psqlrc` commands from accidentally triggering the load of a previous TimescaleDB version on session startup.
-1. At the psql prompt, upgrade the TimescaleDB extension.
+1. At the psql prompt, downgrade the TimescaleDB extension.
 This must be the first command you execute in the current session:

     ```sql
     ALTER EXTENSION timescaledb UPDATE TO '<PREVIOUS_VERSION>';